daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 ### Striker Combat

 Striker combat foci prioritize dealing damage in battle over other concerns.
-Foci in this category offer defensive abilities as well, but they emphasize abilities that provide ways to spike damage to heights that other foci normally don’t reach.
+Foci in this category offer defensive abilities as well, but they emphasize abilities that provide ways to spike damage to heights that other foci normally don't reach.

 To achieve this end, a striker combat focus might offer mastery of a particular style of martial combat, which could be training with a particular weapon or martial art, or the use of a unique tool (or even a kind of energy).
 A style might be something as singular as being the best at fighting a particular kind of enemy, or something much broader, such as adopting a particularly vicious or unsporting style.
 A striker combatant might use fire, force, or magnetism as their preferred method of spiking damage.